 - Responsive customer support.
 No matter how much you pay for a tool or how well it works, every business will encounter some bumps along the road.
 With a talented and responsive customer support team, you can have these challenges resolved in no time.

 Working with a top-notch provider will also make the implementation process much smoother.
-For instance, working with a provider with great customer support means that they can guide you through setting up your passwordless login system and might even provide workshops on how to use the tool.
+For instance, adopting a software solution that’s known for its great customer support means that it can guide you through setting up your passwordless login system and help you smooth out any bumps along the way.

-If you’re interested in learning more about passwordless authentication and other online giving solutions, check out these additional resources:
+If you’re interested in learning more about passwordless authentication and other online security tips, check out these additional resources:

 - Questions about Passwordless Login Systems: Now that you know all the benefits of password alternatives, you’re probably brimming with questions.
-Check out this article to learn the answers to 4 common questions about passwordless login systems.
+Check out this article to learn the answers to some of the most frequently asked questions about passwordless login systems.